 The educational and treatment areas on which Dr. Weiner has placed special emphasis are sleep apnea, snoring, the infection and integration of the teeth, head, neck and shoulder with the rest of the body, both as a cause and result of acute and chronic problems.

-Symptoms from these areas that are directly or indirectly related to dentistry and are commonly overlooked by MD’s are:
+Symptoms that are directly or indirectly related to dentistry and may be overlooked by MD’s are:

 - Headaches (that persist despite treatment)

 - Snoring/obstructive sleep apnea

 - Referred pain and dysfunction to other areas of the body that can be far removed from the teeth including pelvic pain, muscular pain, digestive problems, and visual problems